tbuetler/BotRaceSimulation_Akka/doc/README.md

 ![Classdiagram](src/classdiagram.png)

+### States of the Board Actor System

+The board actor system has the following states:

+- `Setup`: The state when the board is being set up.
+The board is configured and the obstacles and target positions are set.
+The board is not yet ready to receive messages from the bots.

+- `Register`: The state when the board is ready to receive messages from the bots.
+The board is listening for register messages from the bots.

+- `Play`: The state when the race is ongoing.
+The board is receiving messages from the bots and updating their positions accordingly.

+- `Pause`: The state when the race is paused.
+The board is not receiving messages from the bots and is not updating their positions.
+The race can be resumed at any time.

 ## The Design of the Bot Actor System

 The bot actor system is designed to handle the behavior of the bots in the Bot-Race actor system.
 It consists of several